 • The bright flavors, heat, and sesame are great with hummus.
 Sprinkle some on.

-• Avocado with a squeeze of lemon and sprinkle of shichimi is also amazing.
+• Avocado or fresh corn with a squeeze of lemon and sprinkle of shichimi is also amazing.

 • Fantastic with gamier cuts of steak like skirt, hanger, and flap.
-Try a compound butter with shichimi, garlic, and fresh lemon.
+Try a compound butter with shichimi, garlic, and fresh lemon juice and zest.